Chanoian/cloud-native-bootcamp-iks-full/lab-03-kube-pod.md

 Make sure everytime you create resources that you

-- target the right Kubernetes cluster
+Target the right Kubernetes cluster
-- target the right Kubernetes namespace and set it into your kubectl context

 ```bash
 ibmcloud ks cluster config --cluster **kubeclusterid**
 ```